 Aside from songwriting, Mack’s extensive compositional work for Canada’s National Film Board won him praise and a solid reputation in that genre.
-Now, working with a vengeance as a songwriter with a legacy and a future, he’s already back in the studio in L.A. with Chip and Tony Kinman from Rank & File for a scheduled EP due in the early spring of 2018.
+Now, working with a vengeance as a songwriter with a legacy and a future, he’s heading back in the studio in Vancouver with Chip Kinman and famed Canadian producer, Bob Rock.

 Stories matter.
 And their need to be told and sung is at the very heart of human experience – the rock’n’roll experience.
 And like the great singer-songwriters whose work inspired Mack – and in whose tradition he walks – the artistic voice of the pen is literally matched and amplified by the actual vocals.
 Mack has the kind of inhabited, whiskyed voice that would barely need lyrics to tell you he’s lived and loved hard and lost, the kind of tough/tender timbre and depth that welcome a listener into a burnished place where verities like integrity, experience and authenticity are still saluted.
 It feels in the heart and gut like something believable, like the truth.
 Steeped in the earthy humanity of country, vital directness of punk and irreducible realness of rock’n’roll, it’s a careworn, soulful instrument that takes emotional risks few male singers ever do anymore and pays them off, strikes to the simple personal core and has been known to reduce grown men in an audience to tears.
 And that’s not a rhetorical comment.